Why do Honors?

 The Department of Political Science has developed an Honors Thesis Program to provide undergraduate students with research experience and skills that they will need in their future careers.
 The Honors in the Major Program provides students with:

-- Small classes and individual attention
+- individual attention

 - Mentoring by multiple faculty for success at FAU and after graduation